BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-10-11-HTB_Forest.md

 ### Checking for Users with Kerberos Pre-Auth Disabled

-Kerberos Pre-Auth prevents attackers from requesting a TGT without proving knowledge of the userâ€™s password.
+Kerberos Pre-Auth prevents attackers from requesting a TGT without proving knowledge of the user€™s password.
 If Pre-Auth is disabled, attackers can potentially request TGTs for valid usernames and perform offline cracking (AS-REP roasting) to recover the password.

 Normal Kerberos Authentication flow